 Make the Sweet Shortcrust Pastry, recipe follows, leaving to chill for 30 minutes before using.

-Preheat the oven to 350 degrees F. Line a 9-inch tart pan with the pastry dough
+Preheat the oven to 350 degrees F. Line a 9-inch tart pan with the pastry dough, and bake 'blind'.

 Remove the paper and beans